 The conspirators of the Gunpowder Plot definitely made a shot list, and it included more than 100 politicians and members of the British aristocracy.
 But, we’re talking about a different kind of shot list.

 A shot list is essentially a list of all the different video clips you want to capture.
 If you’re filming in a restaurant, an example of a shot might be: ‘chef plating a sizzling steak’ or ‘couple smiling at each other across a candlelit table.’
 (Cliche, right?
 But you get it.)
-Typically, your DP (Director of Photography) and producer will work this out with the creative director.
-Sometimes clients like to be hands on with the initial making of a shot list.
-Sometimes they leave it mostly up to the creatives.
+Typically, your director of photography and producer will work together with the creative director to create a shot list.
+But, sometimes clients like to be hands on with the initial draft of a shot list.
+Other times, they leave it entirely up to the creatives.

 2. Have a Prep Day with Gear